-The Company recorded revenue of \$792,935 during the three months ended March 31, 2013 from the sale of blood plasma collected in our FDA licensed Georgia-based blood plasma collection center compared to revenue of \$4,400 for the three months ended March 31, 2012.
-The revenue for the quarter ended March 31, 2013 was primarily attributed to sales made pursuant to a plasma supply agreement entered into with Biotest Pharmaceuticals Corporation, or Biotest, during June 2012, under which Biotest purchases normal source plasma from our Georgia facility to be used in their manufacturing.
+The Company recorded total revenue of \$743,270 during the three months ended June 30, 2013 and \$230,096 for the three months ended June 30, 2012.
+Product revenue was \$736,974 for the three months ended June 30, 2013, from the sale of blood plasma collected in our FDA-licensed, GHA-certified Georgia-based blood plasma collection center compared to revenue of \$230,096 for the three months ended June 30, 2012.
+Product revenue for the quarter ended June 30, 2013 was primarily attributed to sales made pursuant to a plasma supply agreement entered into with Biotest, during June 2012, under which Biotest purchases normal source plasma from our Georgia facility to be used in their manufacturing.
+For the three months ended June 30, 2013, license revenue was \$6,296, which relates to services provided by Biotest in accordance with our license agreement.
+There was no license revenue for the same period in 2012.
 The Company has not generated any revenue from its therapeutics/research and development business.

-Cost of Sales
+Cost of Product Revenue

-Cost of sales were \$529,046 for the three months ended March 31, 2013, and \$2,200 for the comparable prior-year period.
-The cost of sales for the three months ended March 31, 2013 was related to the costs associated with the sale of normal source plasma.
+Cost of product revenue were \$485,761 for the three months ended June 30, 2013, and \$141,870 for the comparable prior-year period.
+The cost of product revenue for the three months ended June 30, 2013 and 2012 were related to the costs associated with the sale of normal source plasma.